EventStore/EventStore/docs/server/operations/backup.md

    in most cases, will lead to data corruption.
 2. Copy all files to the desired location.
 3. Create a copy of `chaser.chk` and call it `truncate.chk`.

+## Stopping an ongoing scavenge before taking a backup
+It is extremely important to stop any ongoing scavenge before taking a backup.
+If this step is not followed, the backed up data may have missing or corrupted files.
+Your backup script can include the following steps to ensure that any ongoing scavenge is stopped before a node is backed up:

+1. Do an HTTP `GET` request to `/admin/scavenge/current` or `/admin/scavenge/last` to determine if there is an ongoing scavenge on the node.
+2. If there is one, do an HTTP `DELETE` request to `/admin/scavenge/{scavengeId}` to abort the scavenge. `{scavengeId}` can be obtained from the HTTP response received in the first step.
+3. If you are using the [auto-scavenge plugin](./auto-scavenge.md), it is recommended to pause auto-scavenge by doing a `POST` request to `/auto-scavenge/pause`.
+This will ensure that no new scavenges are launched on the node while it is being backed up.
+4. You can now back up the node's data
+5. If you are using the auto-scavenge plugin, you can resume auto-scavenge by doing a `POST` request to `/auto-scavenge/resume`.
+6. Finally, you can optionally resume the scavenge that was aborted by starting a new one.
+This can be done with a `POST` request to `/admin/scavenge`.
+If you are using the auto-scavenge plugin, this step is not recommended to avoid the risk of having multiple nodes being scavenged simultaneously.

 ## Other options for data recovery